 SpaceFinder is a proven technology at work in municipalities across North America.
 Useful for all Calgarians, SpaceFinder Alberta includes detailed search criteria that pinpoints features needed by artists and arts organizations.
 Calgary Arts Development continued to partner with Edmonton Arts Habitat in 2017, as well as bringing SpaceFinder to Red Deer, Medicine Hat, Lethbridge, and Fort McMurray through various partners and contractors.
 This work is funded by the Alberta Foundation for the Arts and the Alberta Real Estate Foundation to broaden SpaceFinder’s reach to more communities in our province.

 In addition to being a match-making service for renters and venues, SpaceFinder is also a database with built-in metrics reports (including rental rates, usage rates, user and venue data) that can be used by venues, analysts and policymakers.
 In 2017, the platform showed the following usage:

 - 19,179 searches on SpaceFinder AB

 - 17,429 searches generated more than one result

 Cultural Space Investment Process (CSIP)

 The Cultural Space Investment Process (CSIP) was a capital project evaluation process established by Calgary Arts Development to inform City Council and the municipality of priorities for community-led cultural infrastructure projects.
-The City requested that there be no new intake of projects to CSIP in 201 6 while previously recommended projects were reviewed.
+The City requested that there be no new intake of projects to CSIP as of 2016 while previously recommended projects were reviewed.